vastverse/VAST.js/README.md

 # VAST.js
-This project is centered around constructing a Peer-to-Peer (P2P) Spatial Publish and Subscribe system, which is fundamentally grounded on the Voronoi Overlay Network (VON) infrastructure.
+This project developed P2P Spatial Publish and Subscribe built on the Voronoi Overlay Network (VON).
 <p align="center">
-👷👷 <strong>**Please note that we're actively developing this software, and as such, the documentation may not provide comprehensive coverage.**</strong> 👷👷
+👷👷 <strong>Please note that we're actively developing this library, the documentation may not provide full coverage.</strong> 👷👷
 </p>

 - [VAST.js](#vastjs)